A Letter to Ludwig Van Beethoven - Challenges of a Genius

 - The poor health plaguing you all your life.

 How I wish this could all have been avoided; but these experiences, no matter how painful, made you the person you are.
-Not were - but are, for you are still present and alive in every magnificent Sonata and in your brilliant and timeless Symphonies.
+Not were - but are, for you are still present and alive in every magnificent piano Sonata as well as your brilliant and timeless Symphonies.

 Author Edmond Morris, Pulitzer Prize Winner